8 solutions to fix external hard drive not mounting in macOS Catalina/Mojave

 4. When finished, you can mount the external hard drive in macOS Mojave and use it again.

-iBoysoft Mac Data Recovery is able to recover data from not mounted hard drives in High Sierra, recover data from corrupted external APFS drives, recover data from unreadable external hard drives, recover deleted/lost data from APFS drives, and recover data from formatted APFS files, etc.
+iBoysoft Mac Data Recovery is able to recover data from not mounted external hard drives in macOS Mojave/High Sierra, recover data from corrupted external APFS drives, recover data from unreadable external hard drives, recover deleted/lost data from APFS drives, and recover data from formatted APFS files, etc.

 Step 1: Download and install iBoysoft Mac Data Recovery on macOS Mojave.

 Step 2: Launch this program.
 Select the unmountable hard drive and click "Next".
 The program will start scanning this drive for lost files.

-Step 3: During or after the scanning process, you can double click the found files and preview them.
+Step 3: After the scanning process finishes, you can double click the found files and preview them.

 Step 4: Choose what you want to get back and click "Recover".

-Step 5: Go through the recovered files and make sure all desired files are recovered from this external hard drive successfully.
+Step 5: Go through the recovered files and make sure your desired files are recovered from this external hard drive successfully.